DellGEOS/AzureLocalHOLs/lab-guides/08-Upgradingfrom22H2/readme.md

 ## ReFS issue (as of March 2025)

 There is already identified bug that causes ReFS volume to unmount.
 No data are lost, just enhanced metadata check has an issue that will dismount filesystem.

+This registry will disappear after 22h2->23h2 OS upgrade.
+This renders CAU method unusable as you need to populate registry right after OS upgrade is done and before adding node back to cluster.

 ```PowerShell
 #make sure failover clustering management tools are installed on management machine to be able to grab cluster nodes